 - Must Read: Backpack Peru with my mammoth cultural Guide.

-Visit Sillustani Burial towers or the Ruins of Sillustani near Puno
+Visit Sillustani Burial Towers or the Ruins of Sillustani near Puno

-The views on the way to the ruins were spectacular, and I couldn’t take my eyes off the lush mountainous and agricultural landscape.
+The views on the way to the Sillustani ruins were spectacular, and I couldn’t take my eyes off the lush mountainous and agricultural landscape.

-Walk around and admire the old buildings and sites of historical importance in Puno city
+Walk around and admire the old buildings and sites of historical importance in Puno City

 Climb up to Mirador(viewpoint) Kuntur Wasi to see Puno from a bird’s eye

-The city of Puno being cradled by the blue Titicaca looked stunning from up there(the feature image of this article perfectly shows that).
-If you want to continue your walk, you can stroll further into the countryside from the top.
+The city of Puno, being cradled by the blue Titicaca, looked stunning from up there (the feature image of this article shows that perfectly).
+From the top, you can stroll further, deeper into the countryside.

 Admire the Fertility temple of Chucuito near Puno

-Puno is a small city in Southern Peru situated on the banks of Lake Titicaca also known as Lago Titicaca(lago is the Spanish word for lake), which is the highest navigable lake in the world.
+Puno is a small city in Southern Peru, situated on the banks of Lake Titicaca, which is also known as Lago Titicaca (lago is the Spanish word for lake).
+Titicaca Lake is the highest navigable lake in the world.

 Why is Lake Titicaca so special that everybody who travels to South America keeps talking about it?

-The Andean indigenous communities even believe that the sun and the moon were made on the islands of sun and moon on Lake Titicaca(in Bolivia side) by God Viracocha hence the lake is religiously significant for almost the entire Peru and Bolivia who worship natural gods.
+The Andean indigenous communities believe that the sun and the moon were created on the islands of the Sun and Moon on Lake Titicaca (on Bolivia side) by God Viracocha.
+The lake is religiously significant for all of Peru and Bolivia who worship natural gods.
 They say that religious spirits still live at the bottom of the lake.

-General FAQS about Lake Titicaca, Peru.
+General FAQS about Lake Titicaca, Peru

-What is the altitude of Lake Titicaca?
+What is the altitude of Lake Titicaca, Puno?

 How big is Lake Titicaca?
 How deep is Lake Titicaca, Peru?

 Twenty-seven rivers flow into Lago Titicaca to make it the largest lake in South America.
-The lake goes as deep as 280 meters and the surface area is about 8,300 square kilometers, a little less than Cyprus.
+The lake goes as deep as 280 meters, and the surface area is about 8,300 square kilometers, a little less than Cyprus.

-How many islands does the Lake Titicaca have?
+How many islands does Lake Titicaca have?

 Titicaca has almost 42 islands spread between Peru and Bolivia.